Mobius1/esx_xp/README.md

 ## Events

-These can be used to reward / remove perks
+Listen for level change events.
+These can be used to reward / punish the player for changing level.

 Listen for level-up event
 ```lua